Banning Lyon: Music

-Juvenile Mental Healthcare
+Juvenile mental healthcare

 Shortly after his leaving Hagfish in 1993, Lyon became involved in a class action suit against National Medical Enterprises (NME), now known as Tenet Healthcare.
 The suit was led by Robert Andrews of the law firm Andrews and Clarke located in Ft.
 Worth, Texas.

 Lyon authored an autobiographical op-ed for The New York Times that was published on October 13, 1993.
 The article details his having been hospitalized in a hospital owned by NME.
 Less than a week later, on October 18, Business Week published an article detailing Lyon's story, going on to further detail the Federal government's involvement in an ongoing investigation of NME.
 That investigation led to what would become one of the largest health-care-fraud cases in American medical history.

 Shortly after the publishing of the articles, National Medical Enterprises agreed to settle out of court.
 In June 1994, Peter Alexis and NME pleaded guilty to federal criminal and civil charges that included paying kickbacks to doctors in return for patient referrals.
 The chain paid a $379 million fine.
 At the time it was the largest fine levied for health care fraud.

 In February 1995, the doctors that had been defendants in the class action suit in which Lyon had been involved sued Lyon, his attorney Robert Andrews, and others.
-The doctors claimed that Lyon and the others had defamed them, citing Lyon's statements previously made in the Dallas Morning News and Business Week.
+The doctors claimed that Lyon and the others had defamed them, citing Lyon's statements previously made in The Dallas Morning News and Business Week.
 The case was ultimately dropped by the doctors.

-In 2024, his autobiography The Chair and the Valley about his experience with juvenile mental health care was published.
+In 2024, Maria Shriver's The Open Field, an imprint of Penguin, published his autobiography The Chair and the Valley.
+Kirkus Reviews described the book as "[a] heartfelt memoir and an urgent demand for higher standards of juvenile mental health care", while Booklist called it "positively outstanding storytelling" and a book that "can not be put down".